 Daily Market Recap and Premium report delivered before the market open.
 The premium report includes analysis of ETFs and S&P 500 stocks with focus on short-term high probability setups.
 Click here for an example of a daily premium report.

-Bond prices broke a 3-day losing streak with the 10-Year Note yield falling to 2.41%.
-Crude oil prices resumed their downtrend with spot light crude dropping 2.61%.
-Precious metals weakness continued with gold losing 1.18% and oversold silver falling 0.18%.
-The U.S. dollar fell slightly versus the Euro to close in New York at $1.3282 but stayed below the psychological level of $1.3300.
+Bond prices continued to correct on expectation of higher rates with the 10-Year Note yield rising to 2.61%, up 8 basis points just on Friday.
+Crude oil prices erased a good part of the gains of the previous day with spot light crude losing 1%.
+Precious metals weakness continued mainly due to the strong dollar with spot gold losing 0.77% and silver dropping 0.48%.
+The U.S. dollar was steady to slightly lower versus the Euro to close in New York at $1.2967.

 Short-term Technical and Quantitative Analysis

 The profit target in the IYR high probability setup was hit Friday as this ETF dropped 2.88%.
 There is a new high probability short setup today in another ETF.
 There is also a new open position.
 The updated setup table below shows 3 open positions, one long and two short, and 4 short setups that are pending: